jonnylangefeld/jonnylangefeld.com/_posts/2022-01-01-the-kubernetes-discovery-cache-blessing-and-curse.md

 <!--more-->

-These draw backs aren't due to high load on the Kubernetes API server.
+These drawbacks aren't due to high load on the Kubernetes API server.
 In fact, that actually has a pretty robust and advanced rate limiting mechanism through the [priority and fairness](https://kubernetes.io/docs/concepts/cluster-administration/flow-control) design that most likely will ensure that the API server doesn't crash even if a lot of requests are made.

 However, installing many CRDs on a cluster can impact the [OpenAPI spec publishing](https://github.com/crossplane/crossplane/issues/2649), as well as the [discovery cache creation](https://github.com/kubernetes/kubectl/issues/1126).
 OpenAPI spec creation for many CRDs has [recently been fixed](https://github.com/kubernetes/kube-openapi/pull/251) through implementing lazy marshalling.
 While an interesting concept, this could be the topic of another blog post as in this one we are focusing on the latter: discovery cache creation.